 Venice was a nation founded on trade.
 It owed its incredible success to the small size of the Republic and Venice itself.
 Confined to such a restricted space, it created in the Venetians a unique sense of spirit of cohesion and cooperation in the handling day-to-day affairs.

-You can tour the old Artisan Quarters of Venice where the notorious Merchants of Venice sojourned and conducted business on our Hidden Venice Walking Tours
+You can tour the old Artisan Quarters of Venice where the notorious Merchants of Venice sojourned and conducted business on our Rialto market and Secret Venice Walking Tours

 Amongst the Venetian merchant aristocracy everyone knew each other, and close acquaintance led to a mutual trust of a kind that in other cities seldom extended outside the family circle.
 Consequently, the Venetians were unique for their capacity for quick, efficient business administration.